What is Vertigo and Dizziness?

 Your doctor will attempt to treat your vertigo or dizziness by first determining the underlying cause.
 If you have BPPV, a repositioning of the structures in your inner ear may be called for; a relatively simple procedure.
 Otherwise, you may be prescribed anticholinergenics (which inhibit parasympathetic nerve impulses) or antihistamines.
 Be sure to ask your doctor and/or pharmacist about potential side effects.

 Natural medicine is quite effective in treating vertigo and dizziness.
-Acupuncture and TCM can help by re-balancing the flow of energy in your body.
-A naturopathic doctor can ensure that you are eating the right foods to prevent dizziness, while a chiropractor may help realign nervous system functionality.
-Registered massage therapy can help reduce symptoms and any accompanying pain.
+Vestibular physiotherapy has been shown to be very effective in treating symptoms, and acupuncture and TCM can help by re-balancing the flow of energy in your body.
+Finally, naturopathic doctor can ensure that you are eating the right foods to prevent dizziness, while a chiropractor may help realign nervous system functionality.

 Contact us for a FREE consultation on how natural therapy can help you prevent and manage vertigo and dizziness.